theopn/dotfiles/README.md

     Thus, my `.bashrc` is kept minimal with a simple prompt, some aliases, and variables
 - `kitty.conf`: Kitty is my secondary terminal emulator.
 The configuration is kept minimal since I always pair it up with Tmux
 - `ideavimrc`: Sorry to disappoint you, but I code in Java sometimes
-- `neofetch.conf`: It includes a prompt inspired by "insert name" from [Neofetch Themes](https://github.com/Chick2D/neofetch-themes)

 ## macOS